Jefferson Memorial

-The Jefferson Memorial is a presidential memorial built in Washington, D.C. between 1939 and 1943 in honor of Thomas Jefferson, the principal author of the United States Declaration of Independence, a central intellectual force behind the American Revolution, founder of the Democratic-Republican Party, and the nation's third president.

-The memorial features multiple quotes from Jefferson intended to capture his ideology and philosophy, known as Jeffersonian democracy, which was staunchly supportive of American republicanism, individual rights, religious freedom, states' rights, virtue and prioritized and valued what he saw as the undervalued independent yeoman.
-Jefferson was simultaneously deeply skeptical of cities and financiers and hostile to aristocracy, elitism, and corruption.
-He is widely considered among the most influential political minds of his age and one of the most consequential intellectual forces behind the American Revolution.
+The Thomas Jefferson Memorial is a national memorial in Washington, D.C., built in honor of Thomas Jefferson, the principal author of the United States Declaration of Independence and the nation's third president.
+Built between 1939 and 1943, the memorial features multiple quotes from Jefferson intended to capture his ideology and philosophy, known as Jeffersonian democracy.
+Jefferson was widely considered among the most influential political minds of his era and one of the most consequential intellectual forces behind both the American Revolution and the American Enlightenment.

 The Jefferson Memorial is built in neoclassical style and is situated in West Potomac Park on the shore of the Potomac River.
 It was designed by John Russell Pope, a New York City architect, and built by Philadelphia contractor John McShain.
-Construction on it began in 1939 and was completed in 1943, though the bronze statue of Jefferson was not completed and added until four years after its dedication and opening, in 1947.
+Construction on the memorial began in 1939 and was completed in 1943, though the bronze statue of Jefferson was not completed and added until four years after its dedication and opening, in 1947.
 Pope made references to the Roman Pantheon, whose designer was Apollodorus of Damascus, and to Jefferson's own design for the rotunda at the University of Virginia as inspirations for the memorial's aesthetics.

-The Jefferson Memorial and the White House form anchor points to the National Mall in Washington, D.C.
-The Washington Monument, initially intended to be built at the intersection of the White House and the Jefferson Memorial's site, was ultimately built further east because the ground at that location was deemed too soft and swampy.
+The Jefferson Memorial and the White House form anchor points to the National Mall in Washington, D.C..

 The Jefferson Memorial is a designated national memorial and is managed by the National Park Service of the U.S. Department of the Interior's National Mall and Memorial Parks division.
-In 1966, the Jefferson Memorial was named to the National Register of Historic Places.
-In 2007, it ranked fourth on the "list of America's favorite architecture", published by the American Institute of Architects.
+It is listed on the National Register of Historic Places and ranked fourth on the American Institute of Architects' "list of America's favorite architecture".